Sonny & Cher dolls: Collectables

 The dolls are collector's items sought by adults who were children in the 1970s, avid Sonny and Cher fans, as well as general doll and pop culture collectors.
 Mint condition dolls and outfits (still in their packaging) sell for $30 to $400 (US) each and are often offered for sale on auction sites such as eBay.

 Several defects exist in the after market Mego Cher doll line.
 The hair often becomes ruined from play, "over-brushing" and/or becoming wet.
 Most often it becomes tangled or matted, or plugs get pulled out at the roots.
 The rooted eyelashes can become frayed and children sometimes pulled them out.
 The Cher doll also had long molded fingernails which were prone to breaking or wearing with play.

 Virtually every doll has suffered from "Mego Melt", a term coined by toy collectors to describe the plastic used by the Mego Corporation deteriorating over time.
 This has affected virtually every version of the Long Hair Cher and Growing Hair Cher dolls.
 The plastic used for the doll's torso reacts with the rubberized plastic used for the arms and legs.
-The result is a melting of the torso at those joining points: shoulder, underarm, hips, and buttocks).
+The result is a melting of the torso at those joining points (shoulder, underarm, hips, and buttocks).
 Even when stored carefully, this melting often results in the costumes becoming stuck to the dolls.
 Excessive heat from storage in hot attics or garages exacerbates this problem.
 Hair and eyelashes are prone to similar deterioration when exposed to high temperatures.
 The best advice is to store plastic dolls at a controlled room temperature away from light, heat and high humidity.
-Moisture encourages mold and light accelerates the natural aging process of plastics which is sometimes referred to Polymer degradation or plastic decay.
+Moisture encourages mold and light accelerates the natural aging process of plastics which is sometimes referred to as Polymer degradation or plastic decay.